Consolidated Towing is always accepting applications for qualified individuals.

 Contrary to what you might think, most of the calls we respond to are not accidents.
 Yes, we do those types of calls but the majority of the requests for assistance are for vehicle transport from a home or business parking lot to a repair facility.

-Consolidated prides itself on being “the good guys in orange” and therefore we do not do repossessions (REPOS) and neither do any of the other tow companies for which we answer.
+Consolidated prides itself on being “the good guys in orange” and therefore we do not do repossessions (REPOS).

 During the winter, we often perform a “return to road” service for motorists who have become stuck or have slid off the main roadway.
 Simply getting them back on the road is all that is required before sending them on their way.
 Sometimes the job is more complex and an all out recovery is needed followed by a tow.

 Our response and coverage area for towing is primarily in Bend, but we do respond to all of Central Oregon and beyond for some customers.
 Towing will mostly be done across Bend, but you may take a vehicle to Burns, Portland, Salem or Eugene, etc.

 Becoming a tow operator can be very rewarding work.
 You can go to sleep every night knowing that you tangibly helped someone in need every day.
 However, towing can be very tiring.
 The hours are long and the expectations are high.
 You will be required to respond (when on call) to someone in need of our assistance during the wee hours of the morning, even if you have already put in a full day’s work.